midtown-ai/glossary/glossary/r.md

 # Relevancy

- Relevancy --> approximate of neightbor ias used in [Similarity Functions] Low relevancy = this hot dog looks like this ice cream.
+ Relevancy --> approximate of neightbor bias used in [similarity metrics] Low relevancy = this hot dog looks like this ice cream.
  High relevancy = this hot dog looks like this other hot dog.